Allow me to tell you this strange and twisted short story about love. Contrary yet heartfelt.

 Everything about this man was radical and admirable.
 Plus, he was an amazing cook.
 He would make me kusa mahshi (zucchini stuffed with meat and vegetables).
-This love story is a about to take a yummy turn.
+This short story about love is a about to take a yummy turn.
 He introduced me to avocado which I never ate before because I thought it looked weird.
 What a treat to taste avocado for the very first time.
 I wouldn’t say that my stomach is the shortest path to my heart but that path is fairly short.
 I think it was the poetry that impressed me the most, but the food didn’t hurt.
-Like most Hollywood movies, you should be able to predict the rest of this love story.
+Like most Hollywood movies, you should be able to predict the rest of this short story about love.
 We fell in love, got married and lived happily ever after.

-If only this love story ended at this point.
+If only this short story about love ended at this point.
 Sigh!